 The Nielsen lab’s CRMAGE system is a fast, multiplexable method that combines CRISPR and recombineering-based MAGE (Multiplex Automated Genome Engineering) technology (Ronda et al., 2016). pMA7CR_2.0 expresses lambda Red and Cas9, which are separately inducible by L-arabinose and anhydrotetracycline (aTet), respectively. pMAZ-SK contains an aTet-inducible gRNA and a backbone-targeting gRNA cassette for plasmid curing through "self-destruction" after induction with L-rhamnose and aTet.
 CRMAGE is much more efficient than traditional recombineering, with 96-99% efficiency for point mutations and 66% efficiency for small insertions.
 Multiplexing of two targets simultaneously is possible with efficiency >70%.
 CRMAGE is an incredibly fast protocol, with only 5 hours incubation time needed for a single round of editing, and a subsequent curing protocol that requires only 2-3 hours incubation.

 Sheng Yang’s lab describes a two-plasmid system that combines recombineering with CRISPR to create a system for scarless, iterative genome engineering (Jiang et al., 2015). pCas contains Cas9 and the phage recombination gene lambda Red. pTargetF contains the specific gRNA(s), and the repair template is supplied as a dsDNA fragment.
-Gene deletion efficiency is as high as ~69%, but insertion efficiency varies with the length of homology supplied with the template (40 bp - 6% vs 400 bp - 28%.)
-Each round of editing takes two days, and the pTargetF and pCas plasmids can be cured from the bacteria via non-selection and growth at 37 °C, respectively.
+Each round of editing takes two days, and the pTargetF and pCas plasmids can be subsequently cured from the bacteria.
 Although developed in E. coli, the system was used successfully in Tatumella citrea, another species of Enterobacteriaceae, without the need for modification.
 This finding suggests that the system may be functional in most Enterobacteriaceae.

 Streptomyces bacteria produce a wide variety of bioactive natural products.
 To easily explore and engineer pathways within this genus, Huimin Zhao’s lab created two “pCRISPomyces” systems for use in Streptomyces (Cobb et al., 2015). pCRISPomyces-1 includes Cas9, a tracrRNA, and a CRISPR array, while pCRISPomyces-2 contains Cas9 and a gRNA cassette.
 The simpler system of pCRISPomyces-2 displays a higher editing efficiency, perhaps due to its condensed design.
 For both systems, custom spacers/gRNAs are easily inserted using BbsI and Golden Gate Assembly.
 Either plasmid can be also linearized with XbaI to insert extra elements, like a repair template, using Gibson Assembly or restriction enzyme cloning.
 Streptomyces bacteria are more recombinogenic than E. coli, so this system functions more similarly to CRISPR/Cas9 systems adapted for eukaryotes in that Cas9-mediated cleavage induces HDR to directly modify a given gene.